‘Protecting Mother Earth’

 “That’s the settler colonial system operating as it’s designed to 一 it’s not designed for justice for Native people,” she says.

-Gilio-Whitaker, an educator and author who teaches at California State University San Marcos, will be one of three speakers at “Protecting Mother Earth: The history, legacy, and possibilities as experienced by Native Americans,” an April 14 webinar held by the Oregon Community Rights Network (ORCRN) and the Community Environmental Legal Defense Fund (CELDF).
+Gilio-Whitaker, an educator and author who teaches at California State University San Marcos, will be one of three speakers at “Protecting Mother Earth: The History, Legacy, and Possibilities as Experienced by Native Americans,” an April 14 webinar held by the Oregon Community Rights Network (ORCRN) and the Community Environmental Legal Defense Fund (CELDF).

 Elliott Moffett and Joseph Scott will also speak at the event.
 Moffett is the director of the Nez Perce Tribe Gaming Commission and a co-founder of Nimiipuu Protecting the Environment, an organization that educates Northwest tribes about tribal rights to protect treaty areas and natural resources.